hvutuan2514/SpoofGuard/README.md

 - Do not log or store Gmail data beyond temporary caches.
 - Never commit keys or secrets.
 - Use HTTPS for the classifier in production and restrict CORS origins.

+## Dataset & Research
+- The Excel dataset used in `model/SEFACED_Email_Forensic_Dataset.xlsx` was sourced from the SeFACED repository: https://github.com/Abdul-Rehman-J/SeFACED
+- This extension was inspired by the SeFACED research paper: https://ieeexplore.ieee.org/document/9477611
+- SeFACED presents an LSTM‑GRU based multiclass classifier across Normal, Fraudulent, Harassing, and Suspicious categories; headers are removed and body text is used for analysis.